Comforting creamy potato cabbage soup with smoked sausage and a balanced mix of spices for the cold winter months.

 - Reduce to moderate heat.
 Add garlic, allspice, peppercorns, caraway seeds and paprika.
 Let it fry for a few seconds.
 (Don't wait too long, paprika burns quickly).

 - Pour in the stock; add cubed potatoes, finely chopped cabbage and bay leaves.
-Cover with a lid and simmer for 20 minutes.
+Cover with a lid, bring to gentle boil and cook for 20 minutes.

 - Add sausages, season with salt and continue cooking for 10 minutes.

 - Make a smooth, pourable mixture from flour and a small amount of warm water.

 - Pour the flour mix into the soup; stir continuously.
 Cook for an additional 5 minutes to allow the flour to thicken.

 - Take off the heat and stir in the double cream.

 - Add a splash of vinegar; stir to combine.

 - Try to find and remove peppercorn, allspice and bay leaves before serving.